lanagarmire/DeepProg/README.md

 (See https://polyformproject.org/licenses/)

+## Citation

+This package refers to our study published in Genome Biology: [Multi-omics-based pan-cancer prognosis prediction using an ensemble of deep-learning and machine-learning models](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-021-00930-x)

 ## Data avaibility

 The matrices and the survival data used to compute the models are available here [https://doi.org/10.6084/m9.figshare.14832813.v1](https://doi.org/10.6084/m9.figshare.14832813.v1)